dpc10ster/RJafrocBook/docs/10-OR-analysis.md

 In the analysis described in this section reader is regarded as a random effect.
 The average performance of the readers is estimated and compared to a specified value.
 Hillis has described the appropriate modifications.
 [TBA Two approaches are described, one using the DBM pseudovalue based model and the other based on the OR model with appropriate modification.
 The second approach is summarized below.
 TBA]

-For single-treatment multiple-reader ORH analysis, the figure of merit model is (contrast the following equation to \@ref(eq:ORModel1RMT) noting the absence of an $i$ index.
+For single-treatment multiple-reader OR analysis, the figure of merit model is (contrast the following equation to \@ref(eq:ORModel1RMT) noting the absence of an $i$ index.
 If multiple modalities are present the current analysis is applicable to data in each treatment analyzed one at a time):

 \begin{equation}
 \theta_{j\{c\}}=\mu+R_j+\epsilon_{j\{c\}}